versae/neo4j-rest-client/README.rst

 Transaction
 -----------

-Currently, the transaction support is not implemented in Neo4j REST server, so the Python client is not able to provide it.
+Currently, the transaction support is not implemented in this client, although a work in progress is being carried out.

 .. _neo4j.py: http://components.neo4j.org/neo4j.py/